otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

   As described in the section 'Creating a User Profile'.

 Y Prekey owner's ECDH public key (POINT)
+  First part of the one time use prekey value.

 B Prekey owner's DH public key (MPI)
+  Second part of the one time use prekey value.
 The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

+Z Shared prekey (POINT)
+  The prekey shared between different prekey messages.

+Shared prekey Signature (EDDSA-SIG)

 ```

 A Non-interactive Auth Message has the format: